-- If you’re publishing in English and it’s not your native language, you’re going to make mistakes.
+- If you’re publishing in English and it’s not your native language, you will make mistakes.

 Hiring an independent editor can help with some or all of the points listed above.
-Depending on the type of service your editor is providing, it will dictate the depths to which they will dig into your manuscript during each of their editing passes.
-Each editorial pass, typically two, should have far fewer issues and concerns than the previous pass.
+Depending on the type of service your editor provides will dictate the depths to which they will dig into your manuscript during each of their editing passes.
+Each editorial pass, typically two, but can be more, should have far fewer issues and concerns than the previous pass.

-Editors or proofreaders that are not directly connected to a project are better able to see things more clearly and provide better advice.
+Editors or proofreaders who are not directly connected to a project can see things more clearly and provide better advice.
 As an industry professional, I strive to catch every error I can possibly find and provide recommendations on how to address each one.
 The publisher then has to decide which to correct and which to allow to stand.
 Every publisher is different in what they believe is an error or concern that warrants their time and attention.

 Here are some professional and personal tips for creatives and publishers that will increase the quality of your products.

 - “Personal editing” – Once the material is written, you need to personally edit it.
 This should not be the only form of editing you do.
-This type of editing helps you to identify issues with your own writing, writing style, plot, etc. that you can fix before moving on.
-This is a good opportunity to identify potential issues and self-correct them.
+This type of editing helps you identify issues with your own writing, writing style, plot, etc., that you can fix before moving on.
+This is a good opportunity to identify potential problems and self-correct them.

-- Read aloud – I can’t stress this one enough!
+- Read aloud – I cannot stress this one enough!
 Once you are done writing your material and think you are satisfied with your “personal” editing, read it aloud and see how it actually sounds to your ears.
-I bet there are a number of things that need to be corrected that will become apparent during this process.
+I bet some things need to be corrected that will easily become apparent during this process.

 - Hire a dedicated editor – This can be internal or external to your company.
-This really needs to be someone that is not directly connected to the project they are editing.
+This really needs to be someone not directly connected to the project.
 Why?
 It allows them to see your project and vision with a fresh set of eyes.
-They are unbiased and should be free to identify issues and concerns that may need to be resolved; things that you may be overlooking because you’re too closely connected to it.
-As a result, your product will be that much better in the end.
+They are unbiased and should be free to identify issues and concerns that may need to be resolved, which you may overlook because you’re too closely connected.
+As a result, your product will be that much better.

 - Types of editing available – There are typically four types of editing available within the roleplaying game industry.
 They are Copy, Line, Substantive (Developmental), and proofreading.
 Each adds more to the scope of work as you move from copy to substantive.